dillionmegida/slack-demo-server/README.md

 ## Deployment

 Deploying this backend to a server is a bit more complicated.
 And the reason for this is, you need a database.
-I think platforms like Heroku can be suitable for this, but I haven't used them yet.
+Since hosting providers may not allow you to install MongoDB on their servers, you may want to check out [MongoDb Atlas](https://www.mongodb.com/cloud/atlas/lp/try2)

 ## Author